 Students will only be able to apply for Private/Alternative Student Loans and/or scholarships until Noorda-COM is approved to participate in the Title IV federal aid programs.
 The acceptance of the loan amount will be done at the time of application with the lender of the student's choice.
-No additional steps will be needed to accept the loan, and your award notification from Noorda-COM about these loans will be available through the student portal.
+No additional steps will be needed to accept the loan, and your award notification from Noorda-COM about these loans will be available through the Sonis student portal.
 Students will be able to print an Award Notification.

-During the 2021-22 award year, the Office of Financial Aid expects to begin receiving loan certifications in late February to early May.
-The loan certification will be completed by Noorda-COM and returned to the lender.
-The student's eligibility for funds will be checked prior to each disbursement date, which is scheduled to be the first day of the fall semester, the first day of the spring semester, and, for students who attend summer and are eligible for financial aid, the first day of the summer semester.
+Each year, the Office of Financial Aid will receive a loan certification request for each student who applies for a private loan.
+The loan certification will be completed by Noorda-COM and returned to the lender beginning in February of each year.
+The student's eligibility for funds will be checked prior to each disbursement date, which is scheduled to be the first day of the fall semester, thefirst day of the spring semester, and, for students who attend summer and are eligible for financial aid, the first day of the summer semester.

-Upon receipt of the student's loan disbursement from the lender, the Noorda-COM Office of Student Accounts will debit the funds to the student's tuition, fees, and any amount owed to Noorda-COM.
+Upon receipt of the student's loan disbursement from the lender, the Noorda-COM Office of Student Accounts will apply thefunds to the student's tuition, fees, and any amount owed to Noorda-COM.
 Any charges that remain owed on the student's account will be the student's responsibility.
-If residual funds are available after tuition and fees are paid, these funds will be credited to the student as a refund and processed through the Office of Student Accounts.
+If residual funds are available after tuition and fees are paid, these funds will becredited to the student as a refund and processed through the Office of Student Accounts.